Lessons That Will Teach You All About Stress

 Many studies have found a correlation between excessive smartphone use and “iPhone addiction” and higher levels of stress and mental health concerns.

 Spending too much time in front of screens is related to lower psychological well-being and increased stress levels in adults and children.

 Furthermore, screen usage may poorly impact sleep, leading to elevated stress levels.

 Another strategy to manage your stress is prioritizing your tasks and preventing procrastination.

 Procrastination can reduce your productivity and force you to scramble to catch up.
 This can lead to stress, negatively impacting your health and sleep quality.

 Procrastination was associated with higher stress levels in a study of 140 Chinese medical students.
 Procrastination and delayed stress reactions were also linked to more negative parenting practices, including punishment and rejection,

-If you frequently procrastinate, it may be beneficial to develop the practice of preparing a to-do list sorted by priority.
+If you frequently procrastinate, developing the practice of preparing a to-do list sorted by priority may be beneficial.
 Set reasonable deadlines for yourself and work your way down the list.
 Work on the tasks that must be completed today and give yourself blocks of quiet time.
 Changing tasks or multitasking can be stressful in and of itself.